Skip to content

 There are two primary ways to access Genkit flows from client-side applications:

-• Using the Genkit client library
+• Using a Genkit client library

 import { runFlow } from 'genkit/beta/client';